Vasantha-idexcel/node_app/README.md

     npm install

-Step 2 - Add .env file inside node_app folder.
-Or rename 'env.example' file to '.env'

-Step 3 - Make sure mongod server is running on Port - 27017
+Step 2 - Make sure mongod server is running on Port - 27017

-Step 4 - Run the application with the command
+Step 3 - Run the application with the command

     npm start